zazawertuy/Moral-ties/README.md

 # Code
 1.- The folder "Networks" contains networks with 1000 and 7500 nodes ordered by an increasing value of group cohesiveness.

-2.- The file "code/Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metrics for both
-Direct Moral Ties and Indirect Moral Ties.
+2.- The file "code/Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metric for both Direct Moral Ties and Indirect Moral Ties.
 It also provides the inputs for the numerical verification of the proofs for Theorems 2 and 3 in the article.

 3.- The file "code/proofs of Theorems 2 and 3.R" in R provides the numerical verification of the proofs for Theorems 1 and 3 in the article.

+4.- The file "code/MT Figures.nb" in Mathematica reproduces the Figures 2-4 of the article and Figures C1-C4 and Figure D1 of its Appendices.